eclip53/Automated_MetaData_Generator_app/README.md

 - First download the app file metadata_gen_app.py in your system

-- Then on Colab , run the file "script.ipynb" , in this file after installing all the dependencies and setting up "ngrok" token it will prompt you to upload the code file , then you must upload the downloaded "metadata_gen_app.py" , then on runnning the next cell , it will prompt a public_url (eg.- "https://b961-35-247-107-213.ngrok-free.app") , just tap on the url and user will be redirected to the Web App
+- Then on Colab , run the file "script.ipynb" , in this file after installing all the dependencies and setting up "ngrok" token it will prompt you to upload the code file , then you must upload the downloaded "metadata_gen_app.py" ,
+- Then on runnning the next cell , it will prompt a public_url (eg.- "https://b961-35-247-107-213.ngrok-free.app") , just tap on the url and user will be redirected to the Web App

 ### After Reaching to Web App: